 You may have some reasons to reach FI that I did not even think about!
 Please let me know in the comments if that is the case!
 I would like to know why you want to be Financially Independent.

 Continue reading “7 Powerful Reasons to Become Financially Independent”

 We have talked about many things now in the Investing Guide for Beginners series.
-We have covered index funds in details.
-Finally, we have covered several portfolios such as the Three-Fund portfolio and its variants and a few other lazy portfolios.
+We have covered index funds in detail.
+Finally, we have covered several portfolios, such as the Three-Fund portfolio and its variants and a few other lazy portfolios.
 But there is something we have not covered yet.
 It is the Target Retirement Funds.